Passport to English Logo

 5. Susan wrote a letter.
 It was published in the newspaper. (which)

-Nonrestrictive clauses give extra information (not essential to the meaning of the sentence).
-The nonrestrictive clause is the part in red in the examples below.
-Note that we separate the clause from the rest of the sentence with commas.
+Non-restrictive clauses provide extra information (not essential to the meaning of the sentence).
+The non-restrictive clause is the part in red in the examples below.
+Note that the clause is separated from the rest of the sentence by commas.

-A nonrestrictive clause also begins with a relative pronoun but with nonrestrictive clauses we cannot use the word "that".
+A non-restrictive clause also begins with a relative pronoun, but the word "that" is not used in non-restrictive clauses.

 *Who is a subject pronoun and "whom" is an object pronoun.

-Combine the two sentences to form a sentence with a nonrestrictive clause.
+Combine the two sentences into one to form a sentence with a non-restrictive clause.
 Use the relative pronoun in parentheses.
-Note that when you combine the two sentences, you eliminate the repeated information (the noun refered to in both sentences).
-This is why we eliminate "She" in the first example below and "It" in the second example.
+Note that when you combine the two sentences, you eliminate the repeated information (the noun is in both sentences).
+That's why we eliminate "She" in the first example below and "It" in the second example.
+Also remember that you have to separate the clause from the rest of the sentence with commas.

 I called Jane Thomas.
 She used to work at the pharmacy. (who)